-Rustioni is Principal Conductor of the Orchestra della Toscana and Music Director of the Teatro Petruzzelli, Bari.
-He has conducted such other orchestras as the Orchestra of the Accademia Nazionale di Santa Cecilia, BBC Philharmonic, London Philharmonic and Helsinki Philharmonic.
+Rustioni is Principal Conductor of the Orchestra della Toscana and Music Director of Opéra de Lyon.
+He has conducted such orchestras as the Orchestra of the Accademia Nazionale di Santa Cecilia, Filarmonica della Scala, BBC Philharmonic, London Philharmonic and City of Birmingham Symphony Orchestra.
 His discography includes a recording with Erwin Schrott and an orchestal recording dedicated to the music of the Italian composer Giorgio Federico Ghedini, both on Sony Classical.
 His awards include Best Newcomer at the 2013 Opera Awards.

 News and features